d-bolshakov/course-managment-api/README.md

 ### POST /assignments/

 Creating an assignment.
-Available only for the users with "teacher" role.
+Available only for the users with the "teacher" role.

 Supports file uploads so should be a "multipart/form-data" request with following fields: